 Sealing siding.
 If water damage could be a problem in the future for wood siding, plan to apply water repellent before priming with an oil-based prime coat and covering with two coats of high-quality paint.

 7) Caulk Siding and Trim

 Before painting, seal-up any gaps between siding and trim.
 Painters recommend using paintable100% acrylic caulk for multi-purpose caulking.
 For caulking seams where heavy water flow can occur, choose a paintable polyurethane (PL) caulking compound.

 For larger gaps or cracks, choose a latex-based insulating foam sealant that expands into the area to be sealed, providing an effective barrier against both pests and drafts.
-You can buy insulating caulk online.
+You can buy insulating caulk online at Amazon.